 2.5 Statistical analysis

-We determined the statistical significance of treatment effects using paired t-tests (alpha = 0.05).
+We determined the statistical significance of differences between treatment effects using paired t-tests (alpha = 0.05).
 In order to identify potential influences on the observed treatment effects we performed a linear regression analysis using the difference between treatment and control ∆14C-CO2 as the response variable, and the difference in CO2 respired (control – treatment), soil carbon and nitrogen content, change in moisture content upon rewetting, and particle size as explanatory variables.
 All statistical analyses were performed in R (R Core Team 2019).

 3 Results